-Trapped by winter – but can Jake and Ash persuade Evie to stay?
+Trapped by snow – but can Jake and Ash persuade Evie to stay when winter is over?

 In the kitchen, the men poured more of the home-made cider.